 Trophic rewilding, the (re)introduction of species to promote self-sustaining biodiverse ecosystems (Svenning et al., 2016), has been proposed to re-establish lost ecological interactions (Perino et al., 2019).
-For example, the reintroduction of wolves into Yellowstone National Park restored top-down control and the landscape of fear, thus re-establishing trophic cascades (Beschta & Ripple, 2016). contradictory and inconclusive (Alston et al., 2019).
-Despite increasing evidence for the restoration potential of rewilding from local studies (Perino et al., 2019), there is limited knowledge of the potential of rewilding to rewire ecological networks to pre-human conditions at a global scaleoccasionally beingcan becommunity responses to rewilding with and Tanentzap & Smith, 2018), ; Bakker & Svenning, 2018 and geographically biased (,limited in time, scarcebeing are mpirical data from rewilding projects EeThis is due to (Hayward et al., 2019; Nogués-Bravo, Simberloff, Rahbek, & Sanders, 2016).
-Rewilding is not universally accepted, however, with criticism on both its conceptual and ecological validity Rewilding, however, has been both promoted and criticised in recent years, with critics often mentioning conceptual and ecological issues .
+For example, the reintroduction of wolves into Yellowstone National Park restored top-down control and the landscape of fear, thus re-establishing trophic cascades (Beschta & Ripple, 2016).
+Empirical data from rewilding projects are, however, scarce and geographically biased (Tanentzap & Smith, 2018), with the scientific literature on rewilding dominated by essays, perspectives and and opinion papers (Bakker & Svenning, 2018).
+Despite increasing evidence for the restoration potential of rewilding from local studies (Perino et al., 2019), there is still limited knowledge of the potential of rewilding to rewire ecological networks at a global scale. .

 Macroecology provides a framework to assess the potential of rewilding to rewire ecological networks at large scales with deep-time perspectives (Mendoza & Araújo, 2019; Zhang et al., 2018).
-These approaches are able to highlight similarities between extinct and extant species and suggest suitable ecological replacements for rewilding (M. M. Pires, 2017).
-The inference of biotic interactions and reconstruction of prehistoric ecological networks can then be used to examine the consequences of human-driven extinctions and extirpations of large mammals (Marjakangas et al., 2018; Pires et al., 2015; Yeakel et al., 2014).
-By combining a rewilding scenario supported by paleoecological data with macroecologically-grounded reconstructions of interaction networks, it is possible to infer rewilding communities and interactions and should be examine the potentialwhether of rewilding to can rewire ecological networks to pre-human conditions (M. M. Pires, 2017).
+Using macroecological approaches, similarities between extinct and extant species can be highlighted, suggesting rewilding candidates to replace globally extinct species (M. M. Pires, 2017).
+Moreover, the inference of biotic interactions can be used to examine the effects of human-driven extinctions and of rewilding on ecological networks (Marjakangas et al., 2018; Pires et al., 2015; Yeakel et al., 2014).
+The consequences of past extinctions and the restoration potential of rewilding for trophic complexity can thus be evaluated by combining paleoecological data with macroecologically-grounded reconstructions of interaction networks, .